CNN vs. The Onion Facilitator Guide

 Overview

 This guide accompanies the CNN vs. The Onion - Beta Binomial activity, designed to help students explore the Bayesian updating process using real vs. fake news classification data.
 Students should enter the activity with a basic understanding of probability.
-This lesson will introduce how to construct and update Beta distributions as models for belief about a probability.
+This lesson will introduce how to construct and update Beta distributions as models for belief about a proportion.

 Student Background and Course Placement